Luke2642/Simple-Stable-Diffusion/README.md

 Yet another super simple stable diffusion notebook, mostly just copied and trimmed down from the KerasCV tutorial!

 No huggingface keys, large GPU instance or extra steps required.
+Just type your prompt, and run it!

 The setup cells take a few minutes the first time, then only 5 seconds per image generation on a free Colab account.